 There is an obesity epidemic in today’s society and this has contributed to HGH deficiency in some people.
 A high amount of fat in the body, especially in the belly, is believed to interfere with growth hormone production.
 Research has shown that HGH levels rise in people after losing a significant amount of body fat, which is believed to be capable of raising insulin levels.

 Avoid eating close to bedtime

 You stand a better chance of improving your HGH levels naturally if you can avoid eating near the time you usually go to bed.
-It is advised to avoid food, especially those with high carb or protein content, from about two hours before bedtime.
+It is advised to avoid food, especially those with high carb or protein content, about two hours before bedtime.
 Eating close to bedtime can cause your insulin levels to rise thereby interfering with growth hormone production.
-This is especially worrisome given that polypeptide is mostly produced when you are in deep sleep.
+This is especially worrisome given that somatotropin is mostly produced when you are in deep sleep.

 Engage in high-intensity exercise

 Intermittent fasting can do wonders in boosting your growth hormone level.
 That might sound counter-intuitive considering food is necessary for growth.
 However, there is good research to show that you can actually benefit from fasting.
 It was observed in a University of Virginia study that HGH levels rose a jaw-dropping 2000% from baseline levels after 24 hours of fasting.
 But the idea of fasting that long might sound scary – so you don’t have to do that.
-You could just fast for 16 hours in a day or eat about 600 calories on each of two preferred days every week.
+You could just fast for 16 hours a day or eat about 600 calories on each of two preferred days every week.
 Fasting causes insulin and body fat levels to dip – this is quite beneficial for boosting growth hormone production.